TAPPI Antitrust Policy

 TAPPI is a professional and scientific association organized to further the application of the sciences in the paper and related industries.
 Its aim is to promote research and education in the areas of interest of its members.
 TAPPI is not intended to, and may not, play any role in the competitive decisions of its members or their employers, or in any way restrict competition in the paper and related industries.

 Through its short courses, technical conferences and other activities, TAPPI brings together representatives of competitors in the paper and allied industries.
-Although the subject matter of TAPPI activities is normally technical in nature, and although the purpose of these activities is principally educational and there is no intent to restrain competition in any manner, nevertheless the Board of Directors recognizes the possibility that the Association and its activities could be seen by some as an opportunity for anticompetitive conduct.
+The subject matter of TAPPI activities is technical in nature, the purpose of these activities is educational and there is no intent to restrain competition in any manner.
+Nevertheless the Board of Directors recognizes the possibility that the Association and its activities could be seen by some as an opportunity for anticompetitive conduct.
 For this reason, the Board has taken the opportunity, through this statement of policy, to make clear its unequivocal support for the policy of competition served by the antitrust laws and its uncompromising intent to comply strictly in all respects with those laws.

-In addition to the Association's firm commitment to the principle of competition served by the antitrust laws, the penalties which may be imposed upon both the Association and its individual and corporate members involved in any violation of the antitrust laws are so severe that good business judgment demands that every effort be made to avoid any such violation.
-Certain violations of the Sherman Act, such as price-fixing, are felony crimes for which individuals may be imprisoned for up to three (3) years or fined up to $350,000, or both, and corporations can be fined up to $10 million for each offense.
+In addition, the penalties that may be imposed upon both the Association and its individual and corporate members involved in any violation of the antitrust laws are so severe that good business judgment demands that every effort be made to avoid any such violation.
+Certain violations of the Sherman Act, such as price-fixing, are felony crimes for which individuals may be imprisoned for up to 10 years or fined up to $1 million or both, and corporations can be fined $100 million or more for each offense.
 In addition, treble damage claims by private parties (including class actions) for antitrust violations are extremely expensive to litigate and can result in judgments of a magnitude which could destroy the Association and seriously affect the financial interests of its members.

-It shall be the responsibility of every member of TAPPI to be guided by TAPPI's policy of strict compliance with the antitrust laws in all TAPPI activities.
-It shall be the special responsibility of committee chairmen, Association officers, and officers of Local Sections to ensure that this policy is known and adhered to in the course of activities pursued under their leadership.
+It is the responsibility of every member of TAPPI to be guided by TAPPI's policy of strict compliance with the antitrust laws in all TAPPI activities Committee chairs, Association officers, and officers of Local Sections have a special responsibility to ensure that this policy is known and adhered to in the course of activities pursued under their leadership.

 To assist the TAPPI staff and all its officers, directors, committee chairmen, and Local Section officers in recognizing situations which may raise the appearance of an antitrust problem, the Board will as a matter of policy furnish to each of such persons the Association's General Rules of Antitrust Compliance.
 The Association will also make available general legal advice when questions arise as to the manner in which the antitrust laws may apply to the activities of TAPPI or any committee or Section thereof.